cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad tx staking.md

   gaiad tx staking [command]

 Available Commands:
-  create-validator create new validator initialized with a self-delegation to it delegate         Delegate liquid tokens to a validator edit-validator   edit an existing validator account redelegate       Redelegate illiquid tokens from one validator to another unbond           Unbond shares from a validator
+  cancel-unbond                  Cancel unbonding delegation and delegate back to the validator create-validator               create new validator initialized with a self-delegation to it delegate                       Delegate liquid tokens to a validator disable-tokenize-shares        Disable tokenization of shares edit-validator                 edit an existing validator account enable-tokenize-shares         Enable tokenization of shares redeem-tokens                  Redeem specified amount of share tokens to delegation redelegate                     Redelegate illiquid tokens from one validator to another tokenize-share                 Tokenize delegation to share tokens transfer-tokenize-share-record Transfer ownership of TokenizeShareRecord unbond                         Unbond shares from a validator unbond-validator               Unbond a validator validator-bond                 Mark a delegation as a validator self-bond

 Flags:
   -h, --help   help for staking